adamjames/earthly-raspi-packer/README.md

 - Initialising the Pacman keyring
 - Bringing software up to date
 - Installing an AUR package manager

-In addition, it would be nice if I could have everything configured just the way I want from the get go and be able to smoke test the basics without needing actual hardware.

-- To that end, I started working on figuring out getting it to boot inside of QEMU.
 - This is probably going to eventually be fine if I can get it running on the WSL host first.
-- Making it nicely work within Earthly may be a bit more of a challenge, though.